sindresorhus/Defaults/readme.md

 By default, it will also trigger an initial event on creation.
 This can be useful for setting default values on controls.
 You can override this behavior with the `options` argument.

+#### `Defaults.observe(keys: keys..., options:)`

+Type: `func`

+Observe changes to multiple keys of any type, but without specific information about changes.

+Options same as in  `observe` for a single key.

 #### `Defaults.publisher(_ key:, options:)`

 ```swift